Pyramid of Khafre: Interior

 One theory as to why there are two entrances is that the pyramid's northern base was intended to be shifted 30 m further to the north which would make Khafre's pyramid much larger than his father's.
 This would place the entrance to the lower descending passage within the masonry of the pyramid.
 While the bedrock is cut away farther from the pyramid on the north side than on the west side, it is not clear that there is enough room on the plateau for the enclosure wall and pyramid terrace.
 An alternative theory is that, as with many earlier pyramids, plans were changed and the entrance was moved midway through construction.

 There is a subsidiary chamber, equal in length to the King's Chamber in Khufu's pyramid, that opens to the west of the lower passage, the purpose of which is uncertain.
 It may be used to store offerings, store burial equipment, or it may be a serdab chamber.
 The upper descending passage is clad in granite and descends to join with the horizontal passage to the burial chamber.

 The burial chamber was carved out of a pit in the bedrock.
 The roof is constructed of gabled limestone beams.
-The chamber is rectangular, 14.15 by 5 m, and is oriented east-west.
+The chamber is rectangular, 14.15 by 5 m, and is oriented east–west.
 Khafre's sarcophagus was carved out of a solid block of granite and sunk partially in the floor, in it, Belzoni found bones of an animal, possibly a bull.
 Another pit in the floor likely contained the canopic chest, its lid would have been one of the pavement slabs.

 There are two small rectangular holes in the walls of the burial chamber facing each other, greatly resembling the openings of the 'air shafts' found in the Great pyramid burial chambers.

+Muon scan

+In the 1960s, Luis Alvarez used muon transmission imaging to search for hidden chambers in the pyramid.
+Alvarez assembled a team of physicists and archeologists from the United States and Egypt.
+The recording equipment was constructed and the experiment carried out, though it was interrupted by the 1967 Six-Day War.
+After the war, the effort continued, recording and analyzing the penetrating cosmic rays until 1969, when he reported to the American Physical Society that no chambers had been found in the 19% of the pyramid surveyed.